Hasta que el pueblo se levanta y dice ya basta.

 Only 48% of the class that my peers and I entered into Marshall with in 2004 would walk out of the school with their diploma in 2008.

 Should that have been the work of urban policy planners in the first place?
 One may argue that it was not; yet it’s precisely that same lack of accountability which leads me to believe that in a significant way, the neighborhood surrounding the old complex at Madison and Willow Brook avenues, like many neighborhoods all across Los Angeles, was either supposed to get with the program, or just get lost.
-Parents in our vecindad were supposed to run with the market, or get Left Behind.
+Parents in our vecindad were supposed to run with the market, or be Left Behind.

 Asi es.
 Y asi sera, me dirian tantos compadres en los trabajos por ahi.
 Pero asi es hasta que nosotros decimos no mas, Los Angeles.

 Asi es.
-Y asi sera.
+Y asi sera, Los Angeles.